SignalF/SignalF.Controller/README.md

 ## Contribute

-Contributions to Signal are welcome.
-Here is how you can contribute to ChakraCore:
+Contributions to SignalF are welcome.
+Here is how you can contribute to SignalF:

 [Submit bugs](https://signalfdocumentation.readthedocs.io/en/latest/getting-started/getting-started.html#) and help us verify fixes.<br>
 [Submit pull requests](https://github.com/Signal-F/SignalF.Controller/pulls) for bug fixes and features and discuss existing proposals.<br>